nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Removing available dates from a volunteer: `/v unfree`

+Need to mark dates when a volunteer isn't available anymore?
-Removes available dates from the volunteer with the specified `VOLUNTEER_INDEX`.
+It will remove available dates from the volunteer with the specified `VOLUNTEER_INDEX`.

 Format: `/v unfree i/VOLUNTEER_INDEX d/AVAILABLE_DATES`

-* The index refers to the number on the left of the volunteer's name.
+* The `INDEX` is the number you see next to their name in the list
-* The index **must be a positive integer** 1, 2, 3, …​
-* Date: Format YYYY-MM-DD (e.g. 2024-01-01)
-* Multiple **dates must be separated by a comma** although spacing is optional 2024-11-28, 2024-11-29, 2024-11-30, ...
+* Use `YYYY-MM-DD` format (like `2024-01-01`)
+* For multiple dates, separate them with commas (like `2024-11-28, 2024-11-29, 2024-11-30`)

 Examples:
 * `/v unfree i/1 d/2023-10-28, 2023-10-29` removes 2024-11-28 and 2024-11-29 as available dates from the first volunteer on the volunteer list.